 There is a debate on the role of expectations in inflation dynamics.
-A long literature (see Woodford, 2003 for early presentations) has claimed that the presence of non rational price setters helps to reproduce the role of past inflation in the determination of current inflation that is observed in the data.
-Fuhrer (2017) have argued more recently that on the contrary, the inertia of aggregate variables is well captured by the inertia of expectations, both for inflation and output, that is found in expectations surveys, leaving a small role only for lagged inflation.
+The standard forwardlooking New Keynesian model is often considered as empirically inaccurate (Estrella and Fuhrer, 2002).
+A part of the literature has then claimed that introducing non rational price setters along the rational ones helped to reproduce the role of past inflation in the determination of current inflation that is observed in the data (see Woodford, 2003 for an early presentation).
+Another part of the literature, from Roberts (1997) to Coibion, Gorodnichenko, and Kamdar (2018), has argued that introducing "real world" expectations in the structural form of the model helped to improve its empirical plausibility.
+Fuhrer (2017) has shown recently that the inertia of aggregate variables was indeed well captured by the inertia of expectations, both for inflation and output, that is found in expectations surveys, leaving a small role only for lagged inflation.